Find Best Matches using K-mer Spectra

 To add the obtained best match to a Result Metadata Table, see Extend Result Metadata Table.

 Note that in rare instances, the lists of references found in the Output Best Matching Sequences as a List and Output Quality Report may differ.
-The reason is that the former list is compiled based on a "Winner takes all" based count of K-mers which attributes all uniquely found K-mers only to the reference with the highest Z-score,.
-The latter list however is produced by removing all reads mapping to the best matching reference and using the remaining reads as a basis for determining the next best match.
+The reason is that the former list is compiled based on a "Winner takes all" based count of K-mers, which attributes all uniquely found K-mers only to the reference with the highest Z-score.
+The latter list is produced by removing all reads mapping to the best matching reference and using the remaining reads as a basis for determining the next best match.
 Thus, in the second round the pool of K-mers has been altered, and some K-mers that determined the Z-score of the original second-best match may have been removed.

 Image find_best_match3